-Ahead of Apple’s 2022 shareholders meeting on Friday, March 4, Norway’s oil fund has declared that it will vote against CEO Tim Cook’s $99 million bonus for 2021.
+Ahead of Apple’s 2022 shareholders meeting on Friday, March 4, Norway’s oil fund has declared that it will vote against CEO Tim Cook’s $99 million compensation for 2022.
 Norway’s oil fund is the largest sovereign wealth fund with an estimated $1.3 trillion value.

-Norway’s oil fund plans to vote against Apple on Tim Cook’s bonus, transparency, an audit of civil rights, and more
+Norway’s oil fund plans to vote against Apple on Tim Cook’s compensation, transparency, and more

 The structure of this award is better aligned with the performance-based and time-based RSUs awarded to our other named executive officers, while the amount recognizes his exceptional leadership and is commensurate with the size, performance, and profitability Apple has achieved during his tenure.